unosquare/tsrelay/README.md

 ### Running the project

-Once you have published the project you need to pass the publish folder to the Raspberry Pi, you can use ssh or an usb to do that, and also if you want, you can rename the folder. we just pass the publish folder.
+Once you have published the project you need to pass the publish folder to the Raspberry Pi, you can use ssh or an usb to do that, and if you want, you can rename the folder.
+We just pass the publish folder.

 In the Raspberry, you need to do: